Dutch B1 – how to reach

 Dutch B1 – how to reach.
 Do language programs help?

 Even though more and more language programs offer great help, you will not master the last writing steps without a teacher.
 For this blog in English, I use three language programs.
-The first one is to look up some words.
+The first one is to look up some words, Google translate

-The second language program I use, checks the readability: the lenght of the words and the sentences.
+The second language program I use checks the readability: the length of the words and the sentences.
 Moreover, each text needs signal words.
 These words, like ‘however’ and ‘moreover’ introduce what comes next.
+The Flesch Reading Ease Score is a feature for Yoast SEO- WordPress users.

 The third program checks my spelling and grammar.
 Besides, it suggests more appropriate words.
-By using them, I slowly expand my vocabulary
+By using Grammarly, I slowly expand my vocabulary and grammar knowledge.

 These programs do great work.
 They give insight into repeated mistakes and teach you small parts of grammar and vocabulary.